OrebroUniversity/hiqp/README.md

 Running a projection task where both primitives are attached to the same frame, which results in a zero jacobian, throws an error in gurobi.
 This can be solved by checking both frames upon task initialization and only add the task is the frames differ.

-Minimal jerk task dynamics is not working properly.